Hire a Copyeditor

 Ghostwriter, Book Indexer, Copy Editor, Proofreader

-ANN AUBREY has 30+ years of experience as a writer and editor, including fiction, nonfiction, medical, and technical.
-In the past eight years, she edited and proofread 34 nonfiction books, 32 academic books, 5 college-level textbooks, and 130 academic books.
+Ann AUBREY has 30+ years of experience as a writer and editor, including fiction, nonfiction, medical, academic, technical, and college-level textbooks.

 New York Times Bestselling and Award-Winning Book Editor